willroberts/raven-shield-2020/README.md

 ### Iron Wrath

-Iron Wrath (June 9 2005) is an expansion which adds 18 maps (including 8 designed for multiplayer), 5 game modes, and 6 weapons.
+Iron Wrath, released June 9 2005, is an expansion which adds 18 maps (including 8 designed for multiplayer), 5 game modes, and 6 weapons.

 In order to add Iron Wrath to a Steam installation, follow these steps:
 1. Download Iron Wrath's unpacked files [here](https://www.moddb.com/games/tom-clancys-rainbow-six-3-raven-shield/downloads/rainbow-six-3-iron-wrath-manual-installation).